primelib/primecodegen/README.md

 | `flattenSchema`                 | true    | Flattens inline request bodies and response schemas into the components section of the document.        |
 | `missingSchemaTitle`            | true    | Adds a title to all schemas that are missing a title.                                                   |

 > Note: The patches are applied in the order you specify them in.
-If none are specified, patched flagged as `Default` are applied.
+If none are specified, the patches flagged as `default` are applied.

 ## OpenAPI Template Data